djipco/webmidi/website/api/classes/Forwarder.md

 # Forwarder

-The `Forwarder` class allows the forwarding of MIDI messages to predetermined list of [`Output`](Output) objects according to certain conditions.
+The `Forwarder` class allows the forwarding of a MIDI message to predetermined list of [`Output`](Output) objects according to certain conditions.

 **Since**: 3.0.0